 Graceful.
 You have proficiency in the Acrobatics skill.

 Shifting Feature.
-Whenever your Swiftstride Shifter shifts, your walking speed increases by 10ft and you can move up to 10ft as a reaction whenever a creature ends its turn within 5ft of you.
+Whenever your Swiftstride Shifter shifts, your walking speed increases by 10 feet and you can move up to 10 feet as a reaction whenever a creature ends its turn within 5 feet of you.
 This reaction movement will not cause opportunity attacks.

 Speedy and acrobatic, the Swiftstride subrace is great if you want to play an agile and sneaky character in DnD.
 The shifting feature isn’t quite as strong as those of the other subraces, since the reaction movement can be very situational – but it’s cool nonetheless.

 Ability Score Increase.
 Your Wisdom score increases by 2 and your Dexterity increases by 1.

 Natural Tracker.
 You have proficiency in the Survival skill.